-On May 26, 2021 the Company announced it has entered into an option agreement to acquire up to 100% interest in the Canyon Creek copper project in northwestern British Columbia ("B.C."), Canada
+On May 26, 2021 the Company entered into an option agreement to acquire up to 100% interest in the Canyon Creek copper project in northwestern British Columbia ("B.C."), Canada.
+A definitive Agreement was also signed in January of 2022.